-is a Distinguished Professor of comparative literature and English at the CUNY Graduate Center, where he coordinates the Critical Theory Certificate Program, and Baruch College, where he directs the U.S.-Europe Seminar.
-Mood and Trope: The Rhetoric and Poetics of Affect (2020) is published by the University of Chicago Press.
-He is also the author of Culture and Domination (1987), Straight Male Modern: A Cultural Critique of Psychoanalysis (1993, Reissued 2016), and The Cultural Contradictions of Democracy: Political Thought since September 11 (2007).
+is the author most recently of Mood and Trope: The Rhetoric and Poetics of Affect (2020) and previously of Culture and Domination (1987), Straight Male Modern: A Cultural Critique of Psychoanalysis (1993, Reissued 2016), and The Cultural Contradictions of Democracy: Political Thought since September 11 (2007).

 He co-founded Social Text, with Fredric Jameson and Stanley Aronowitz, and was an editor for the first seven issues.
 He also founded and edited the short-lived international literary magazine Venue.